CommBoards Journal

 How to Set Up an AAC App for Your Nonverbal Child (Step-by-Step)

 No AAC background required.
-Walk through getting CommBoards running on any device — iOS, Android, or Amazon Fire — and communicating with your child today.
+Walk through getting CommBoards running on any device — iOS and Android — and communicating with your child today.

 CommBoards Team